Get

 Can Dogs Eat_fennel

-Fennel is commonly used in salads, soups, and stews and has been widely used for health purposes, including for heartburn, bloating, and colic in infants.
+Fennel is commonly used in salads, soups, and stews and has been widely used for health purposes in people, including for heartburn, bloating, and colic in infants.
 This aromatic herb is used for its flavorful bulb and its leaves and stalks.

 With a unique flavor and wide range of uses, fennel is a staple in many households.
 But is it safe for your dog?
 The short answer is yes!
-Fennel is perfectly safe for dogs to eat and contains several health benefits for your pup.
+Fennel is considered safe for most dogs to eat in moderation and in very small amounts.

-In this article, we’ll examine the benefits of feeding fennel to dogs, any potential concerns, and how to prepare it.
+In this article, we’ll examine the potential anecdotal benefits of feeding fennel to dogs, any potential concerns, and how to prepare it.
 Let’s get started!

 divider dog paws 4 oct 2024